-Search Engine Optimization (SEO), is about making direct or indirect changes to your website with the aim of improving search engine rankings.
+Search Engine Optimisation (SEO), is about making direct or indirect changes to your website with the aim of improving search engine rankings.

-These changes might seem piecemeal, but when combined with other optimization, they can lead to a noticeable impact on your site’s ability to rank in the search results.
+These changes might seem piecemeal, but when combined with other optimisation, they can lead to a noticeable impact on your site’s ability to rank in the search results.

 SEO relies on common sense and knowing which tactic is right for your business.